 Once the payment is originated, the e-check submitted for payment to the payee is sent to a third-party ACH processor which, after recording the transactions, forwards the information to the Originating Depository Financial Institution.
 The ODFI transmits the payment information to the customer’s bank account, which is referred to as the Receiving Depository Financial Institution.
 The RFDI debits the customer’s account for the amount of the e-check, confirms that the debit was successful and transmits the payment back through the processing channels to the payee, such as the electric company or credit card company.

-ACH transaction are usually processed in large batches by the ACH company.
+ACH transactions are usually processed in large batches by the ACH company.
 The ACH company can either pull money from a bank account (such as when the payee has automatic payments set up; this is an ACH credit) or push money from one bank account into another (such as when the payee originates a single payment; this is an ACH debit).

 Settling the Transaction